 The Queen evacuated the d8 square and threatens mate in one on f2.
 This buys Black just enough time to capture on c6 under more ideal conditions.
 And, if you take a close look at the position, you’ll recognize that defending f2 is not such an easy task.

 White simply doesn’t want to push the f-pawn forward since this would turn the bishop on c5 into a monster, and it would deprive White of the option of castling kingside for quite some time.

-In this case, Black no longer needs to worry about the Queen takes d8 exchange which would displace his king and getting rid of castling rights.
+In this case, Black no longer needs to worry about the Queen taking d8 which would displace his king and get rid of castling rights.
 After 7…dxc6, it’s true that this still leaves White with a bit of structural advantage but Black should have fewer problems here getting his pieces attractive locations.
 Black also has the plan of perhaps creating some counter-play against White e-pawn since the f-pawn does not want to move in this position.